-The Group besides its own activities also acts as implementing agency on behalf of various Government / Non-Government Organizations on the basis of Memorandum of Understanding (MoU) entered into between the Group and such organization.
-The details of such activities are disclosed by the way of Consolidated Notes to the Financial Statements.
+The company besides its own activities also acts as implementing agency on behalf of various Government / Non-Government Organizations on the basis of Memorandum of Understanding (MoU) entered into between the company and such organization.
+The details of such activities are disclosed by the way of Notes to the Financial Statements.

-Wherever any funds are received under trust on the basis of such MoUs entered, the same is not included in Cash and Cash Equivalents and any income including interest income generated out of such funds belonging to such organizations is not accounted as revenue of the Group.
+Wherever any funds are received under trust on the basis of such MoUs entered, the same is not included in Cash and Cash Equivalents and any income including interest income generated out of such funds belonging to such organizations is not accounted as revenue of the company.

-Service charges earned from such schemes implemented by the Group are recognized at a point in time basis when certainty of collecting such service charges is established.
+Service charges earned from such schemes implemented by the company are recognised at a point in time basis when certainty of collecting such service charges is established.

-(xxvi) Expense
+(xxiv) Expense

 Expenses are accounted for on accrual basis.
-Prepaid expenses upto ₹ 5,00,000/- per item are charged to Consolidated Statement of Profit & Loss as and when incurred/adjusted/received.
+Prepaid expenses upto ₹ 5,00,000/- per item are charged to Statement of Profit & Loss as and when incurred/adjusted/received.

-(xxvii) Expenditure on issue of shares
+(xxv) Expenditure on issue of shares